bpetrikovics/meshwatcher/docs/Database.md

 This document describes the database schema, tables, relationships, and cleanup behavior for the MeshWatcher application.

+*DISCLAIMER*: This documentation was written with AI assistance.

 ## Overview

 MeshWatcher uses a MySQL database to store Meshtastic packet data, node information, telemetry, positions, and text messages.
 The database is designed to handle high-volume packet ingestion while maintaining data integrity through proper foreign key relationships.